Flank Steak with Balsamic Tomatoes

 Serve the tomato balsamic sauce over the sliced steak.
 Sprinkle with remaining basil.

-* You could also use our Tuscan Herb, Garlic, Rosemary, Basil or Harissa olive oils in place of the unflavored one.
+* You could also use our Tuscan Herb, Garlic, Rosemary or Basil olive oils in place of the unflavored one.